-User Experience, dubbed UX for short is, well as the name suggest its a way that user experience your product, not by cleverly put or hidden interfaces.
-But the whole experience, when a customer buys your tangible product, carries to his car to drive his home, opens it's package and uses it.
+User Experience, dubbed UX for short is, well as the name suggests, it's a way that a user experiences your product in real time.
+The whole experience, when a customer buys a tangible product, carries it to their car to drive home, opens the package and uses it is called the UX.
 UX incorporates all segments of the customer life cycle, from attention to abandonment and beyond.
-The total of these interactions over time is the user experience.
+The sum of these interactions over time is the user experience.
 It revolves around the moments or touchpoints in the user journey.

-UX designer plans for these moments.
+UX designers plan for these moments.
 Part of their responsibility is to make all interactions positive.

 There are 7 facets of the user experience.
-Peter Morville, an Information architecture veteran and a written couple of best-seller books, represents it through his User Experience Honeycomb.
+Peter Morville, an Information architecture veteran and a best-seller of a couple of books, represents this through his User Experience Honeycomb.

 Usable: Website, app, or product must be easy to use.

-Desirable: All design elements should trigger for wanting this product.
+Desirable: All design elements should trigger wanting this product.

-Findable: Navigation throughout the content.
-So that users find what they need.
+Findable: Navigation throughout the content to enable users to find what they need.

-Accessible: Is it accessible to all kind of customers.
-Such as users with disabilities.
+Accessible: Accessibility to all kinds of customers including users with disabilities.

 Valuable: User should find the content valuable.